 Stereolithography (SLA) and selective laser sintering (SLS) are additive manufacturing technologies that are ideal for rapid prototyping.
-In SLA an ultraviolet laser builds a solid part from a CAD pattern by solidifying and curing individual layers of a photopolymer resin.
-Although SLA is relatively fast, there are some size limitations and photo-curable resins can be expensive.
+In SLA, an ultraviolet laser builds a solid part from a CAD pattern by solidifying and curing individual layers of a photopolymer resin.
+Although SLA is relatively fast, there are some size limitations, and photo-curable resins can be expensive.
 SLA parts can also be “dressed up” easily with paint or dye for trade shows or presentations.

 Both processes are good for fitment exercises or early proof of concepts.
-Even though materials options have increased over the years, SLA and SLS are still not production intent.
+Even though material options have increased over the years, SLA and SLS are still not production intent.
 The processes also have limitations from a functional standpoint, especially compared to higher-grade engineered resins.
 SLS and SLA are geared toward very low quantities but can also provide very quick turnarounds.

-This is a very common method in the injection molding industry and provides relatively cheap tooling, a high number of parts, and may also allow for use of the intended production material.
+Soft tooling is a very common method in the injection molding industry and provides relatively inexpensive tooling, a high number of parts, and may also allow for use of the intended production material.
 Soft tooling is usually built with aluminum cores and cavities.
 There are several different variations or options for soft tooling, but typically tools and samples can be turned around in a few weeks.
 This may be an option for early prototype builds if the parts are simple, tolerances are loose, and function and fitment are not critical requirements.
 Soft tools, however, have limited ability for design or dimensional changes once the tooling is complete and sampled.
 Processing development is also limited.

 For engineered parts with tight tolerances, testing requirements, and an intention for functional use, hard tooling is most certainly the best option.
-The up-front cost is the most expensive and the lead time will be the longest with this option; however, it will likely save both time and money down the road.
+The upfront cost is the most expensive, and the lead time will be the longest with this option; however, it will likely save both time and money down the road.
 Hard tooling will guarantee the ability to use production-intent resin and can accommodate design and dimensional changes after the parts have been sampled.
 Hard tooling also provides the opportunity for process development and verification early in the program timeline.
 Not only will this yield the best parts for testing and development, it will shorten the production approval process (typically when timing is the most critical).
 Hard tooling can also offer the opportunity to supply several hundred thousand parts, bridging the gap from prototype to production.